ftrcafekundera/03-week/README.md

 # Usage

-When you arrive at the webpage, you will first need to click on the "Generate Password" button to initiate a sequence of questions pertaining to the attributes of the password.
+When you arrive at the webpage, you will first need to click on the "Generate Password" button to initiate a sequence of questions pertaining to the desired criteria of the password.
 The first prompt will ask you for the amount of characters you would like the password to contain; this number must be no less than 8 and no more than 128.

 Subsequently, you will be asked if you would like for the password to contain numbers, uppercase letters, lowercase letters, and/or special characters.
 After you have completed all of the questions, your randomized password will appear in the box that says "Your Secure Password."

 Example of a generated password: